GNOME/at-spi2-core/win32/vs9/README.txt

 The dependencies for this package are gettext-runtime (libintl), GLib* and ZLib.

+You will also need a Python 2.7.x or 3.x installation, as Python will be used to run glib-genmarshal, which was converted into a Python script from a compiled C program, in addition to generating the atk.pc pkg-config file for the build.
+See PythonPath (32-bit builds) or PythonPathX64 (x64 builds) in atk-version-paths.vsprops to see that they point to the correct paths.

 a) look for all of the dependencies (except GLib*) under

    http://ftp.gnome.org/pub/GNOME/binaries/win32/dependencies/ (32-bit) -OR-